John Cunningham (RAF officer): Post-war activities

-Cunningham relinquished his RAF commission officially on 1 August 1946, retaining the rank of group captain, but remaining in the re-constituted Auxiliary Air Force with the permanent rank of squadron leader.
-He reformed his old auxiliary squadron at the request of the Air Ministry in 1946 but took no active part in its running, serving as a reserve officer in the Royal Auxiliary Air Force until his retirement as a reserve squadron leader on 1 August 1967.
+Cunningham relinquished his RAF commission officially on 1 August 1946, retaining the rank of group captain, but remaining in the re-constituted Auxiliary Air Force (AAF) with the permanent rank of squadron leader.
+He reformed his old auxiliary squadron at the request of the Air Ministry in 1946, but took no active part in its running, serving as a reserve officer in the RAuxAF until his retirement as a reserve squadron leader on 1 August 1967.

-At de Havilland he was awarded a salary of £1,500 in a company that had expanded enormously during the war.
+At de Havilland, he was awarded a salary of £1,500 in a company that had expanded enormously during the war.
 The number of employees rose from 5,000 to 38,000.
-The turnover of the company had gone from £1.5 million before the war to £25 million and was now supported by around 100 factories.
+The turnover of the company had gone from £1.5 million before the war, to £25 million, and was now supported by around 100 factories.
 Cunningham took the title of chief test pilot of the de Havilland Engine Company under the supervision of Geoffrey de Havilland Jr. Cunningham served as a pilot and consultant in a series of deals with the Swedish Air Force and Swiss Air Force.
-Both countries were keen to employ him but Cunningham visited only to deliver and advise on the de Havilland Vampire and British airborne radar design.
-In 1990 the Swiss presented him with the spade-grip from the control column mounted on a wooden stand when they withdrew the last of their Vampires.
-When the Swedes retired the aircraft type in 1997 he was invited to celebrate its 50 years of Swedish service.
+Both countries were keen to employ him, but Cunningham visited only to deliver and advise on the Vampire and British AI radar design.
+In 1990, the Swiss presented him with the spade-grip from the control column mounted on a wooden stand when they withdrew the last of their Vampires.
+When the Swedes retired the aircraft type in 1997, he was invited to celebrate its 50 years of Swedish service.

-On 27 September 1946 Geoffrey de Havilland Jr was killed test-flying the DH.108 Swallow over the Thames estuary.
+On 27 September 1946, Geoffrey de Havilland Jr was killed test-flying the DH.108 Swallow over the Thames estuary.
 Cunningham had taken off at the same time to deliver the first Vampire in Switzerland.
 Cunningham only learned the next morning, from Swiss newspapers at breakfast in Geneva, that de Havilland was missing.
 Cunningham knew the family well and contacted de Havilland's father, whose other son John had been killed in a collision while flying a Mosquito in 1943.
 With the agreement of de Havilland senior, Cunningham took over Geoffrey Jr.'s post at £2,000 per year.